mohashyne/hello-react-front-end/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 hello_rails_front_end <a name="about-project"></a>
+# 📖 hello_react_front_end <a name="about-project"></a>

-**hello_rails_front_end** This is a simple React-Redux application named 'hello-react-front-end'.
+**hello_react_front_end** This is a simple React-Redux application named 'hello-react-front-end'.
 It features a main App component using react-router to manage navigation.
 One of the routes leads to a Greeting component, which displays a random greeting message fetched from an API.
 The app uses Redux for state management, specifically for handling API calls and updating the greeting message.

 ## 💻 link to back end <a name="built-with"></a>